warmcat/libwebsockets/README.md

 News
 ----

+## libglib native event loop support

+glib's event loop joins libuv, libevent and libev support in lws for both the `lws_context` creating and owning the loop object for its lifetime, and for an already-existing "foreign loop" where the `lws_context` is created, attaches, detaches, and is destroyed without affecting the loop.

+This allows direct, lock-free integration of lws functionality with, eg, a GTK app's existing `GMainLoop` / glib `g_main_loop`.
+Just select `-DLWS_WITH_GLIB=1` at cmake time to enable.
+The -eventlib minimal examples also support --glib option to select using the glib loop at runtime.

+There's also a gtk example that is built if lws cmake has `-DLWS_WITH_GTK=1`.

 ## `lws_system` helper for attaching code to a single event loop from another thread

 `lws_system` ops struct now has a member that enables other threads (in the